 - Mix in tomato paste, mustard, coconut flour, salt, pepper, and baking soda

-- Place meatballs on a parchment lined baking sheet
+- Place meatballs on a parchment paper lined baking sheet

 - Serve with marinara sauce over spaghetti squash noodles or zucchini noodles